 1. Bicep Curl

-The bicep curl is a fundamental strength training exercise targeting upper arm muscles.
+The bicep curl is a fundamental strength-training exercise targeting upper arm muscles.

-To perform bicep curls, you can use cable machine, resistance bands or dumbbells.
+To perform bicep curls, you can use a cable machine, resistance bands or dumbbells.
 This example will use dumbbells.

-- Stand with feet shoulder-width apart.
+- Stand with your feet shoulder-width apart.

 - Ensure your upper arms move as little as possible during the movement.